AZeed18/func_vehicle_cs2/README.md

     > Attachment 1: `wheels_angular_anchor`\
     > Attachment 2: wheels\
     > Treat Entity 1 as Infinite Mass: ✅
+    > No Collision Until Break: ✅
 - Any linear constraint: Used to constarint steering wheels to angular anchor, constraint all linear motion
-- `phys_hinge` (optional): Used to constarint non-steering wheels to vehicle body, set hinge axis to wheel's side
+- `phys_hinge` (optional): Used to constarint non-steering wheels to vehicle body, set hinge axis to wheel's side and set no collision until break
+- `logic_collision_pair`: Used to disable collision between vehicle wheels and body hierarchies
+    > Include Hierarchy: ✅

 ## Seats